 |American Express Business Cards||10%||23%||20%||15%||10%||78%|

-The following cards do not feature the return extension benefit:
+The following cards do not feature the return protection benefit:

-In compiling this report, we explored publically available information for product return extensions regarding all non-co-branded personal and business credit cards from the 10 largest credit card issuers by purchase volume.
-Where policies were incomplete or unclear, we contacted the issuers directly and requested clarification.
-All issuers responded to our questions and either confirmed the accuracy of our data or provided corrections (which were then incorporated into the final version of this report).
+In compiling this report, we explored publicly available information for product return protection regarding all non-co-branded personal and business credit cards from the 10 largest credit card issuers by purchase volume.
+Where policies were incomplete or unclear, we requested clarification.
+Accuracy of our data was confirmed or corrected (which was then incorporated into the final version of this report).

 We scored and ranked each card based on the criteria listed below:

 - If there is no sign-up requirement = 10%

 - If there is a onetime sign-up requirement = 7%

 - If there is an annual sign-up requirement = 3%

 - If each product needs to be registered = 0%

 - For each major category of items excluded from coverage (e.g. jewelry), we subtracted 6%